-Giolito throws 4-hit gem, White Sox blank Astros 4-0
+Giolito spins 4-hit gem, White Sox blank Astros 4-0

-HOUSTON (AP) — Lucas Giolito pitched a four-hitter for his first major league shutout, rookie Eloy Jiménez hit his third homer in two games and the Chicago White Sox beat the Houston Astros 4-0 on Thursday night.
+Giolito pitched a four-hitter for his first major league shutout, rookie Eloy Jiménez hit his third homer in two games and the White Sox beat the Astros 4-0.

+“In the last game in the fifth inning, I really picked up the tempo because it started raining,” he said.
+“I was like, why not just try and do that every time?
+So I was just getting in attack mode early, filling up the zone, and luckily I had my good stuff and we were able to mix sequences really well.
+It was a good one.”

+Chicago manager Rick Renteria was asked what superlative he would use to describe Giolito’s performance.

 Yoán Moncada had an RBI double and Tim Anderson added a run-scoring single for the White Sox, who earned a four-game series split by handing Houston its first set of consecutive losses since May 1-2.

 Giolito (6-1) struck out a season-best nine and walked one in winning his fourth start in a row and fifth straight decision.

+“He was doing really anything he wanted to,” Houston manager AJ Hinch said.
+“He was really good, so hats off to him for coming in and throwing all of his pitches for strikes.
+He’s changed his delivery, his arm action a little bit.
+He came in and really commanded the game from the very beginning.”

+It was the first nine-inning complete game by a White Sox pitcher since Chris Sale beat Kansas City 7-4 in September 2016, and their first complete-game shutout since Sale threw a two-hitter in a 1-0 win at Tampa Bay on April 15, 2016.
-In his previous outing last Saturday, the 24-year-old right-hander was credited with his first career complete game when he beat Toronto 4-1 in a game called after 4½ innings because of rain.

-After that one, Giolito said he didn’t consider it a complete game until he went nine innings.
+In his previous outing last Saturday, Giolito was credited with his first career complete game when he beat Toronto 4-1 in a game called after 4½ innings because of rain.
+After that one, the 24-year-old right-hander said he didn’t consider it a complete game until he went nine innings.

 Didn’t take him long to check that box, too.

 Giolito threw 82 of his season-high 107 pitches for strikes against a first-place team that began the day leading the majors with an .860 OPS and had homered in 19 consecutive games.
-It was the first nine-inning complete game by a White Sox pitcher since Chris Sale beat Kansas City 7-4 in September 2016.

 All the hits Giolito allowed were singles.
 Previously, his longest start was 7 1/3 innings.

+“The Astros are a team I always look forward to facing,” Giolito said.
+“A lot of good hitters in that lineup.
+It’s always a fun challenge.
+They won a World Series a couple of years ago so when you do well against them, it makes you feel pretty good about yourself.”

-Jimenez, who was 0 for 7 in the first two games of the series before hitting two homers in a win Wednesday night, connected off fellow rookie Corbin Martin (1-1) for a solo shot in the fourth inning that made it 4-0.
+Jiménez, who was 0 for 7 in the first two games of the series before hitting two homers in a win Wednesday night, connected off fellow rookie Corbin Martin (1-1) for a solo shot in the fourth inning that made it 4-0.

 Martin gave up six hits and four runs over 3 1/3 innings in his third career start.